Table of Contents

 Direct Deposit May Be the Solution

-When you’re looking to open a new bank account and you know you have problems with your ChexSystems report, it’s in your best interests to find out the bank’s policies beforehand.
+If you know you have problems with your ChexSystems record, it’s in your best interests to find out the bank’s policies beforehand.
 This is because some banks will open an account for you and check the ChexSystems report after the account has been opened.

 If problems are found your account will be closed, and your initial deposit will be given back to you.
 This means you may be without your initial deposit for some weeks as the bank usually mails a check when they close an account and don’t issue a direct refund.